Culvert Design Guidelines for Ecological Function

 Appendix A: Description of Terms and Commentary

-Bankfull: For non-entrenched stream types (C, D, DA and E), bankfull is the height on the streambanks where water flow fills the channel and begins to spread out onto the floodplain.
-(See Figure 3).
-For entrenched stream types(A, B, F and G), other indicators are required to identify the bankfull elevation such as the highest active depositional feature, slope breaks, change in particle size distribution, small benches, staining of rock, lichens, and certain riparian vegetation species (Rosgen, 1996).Use multiple indicators wherever possible to determine a common bankfull stage elevation.
+Bankfull: For streams with entrenchment ratios greater than 2.2, bankfull is the height on the streambanks where water flow fills the channel and begins to spread out onto the floodplain.
+(Leopold, 1964) For streams with entrenchment ratios less than 2.2, other indicators are often required to identify the bankfull equivalent elevation such as the highest active depositional feature, slope breaks, change in particle size distribution, small benches, staining of rock, lichens, and certain riparian vegetation species (Rosgen, 1996).Use multiple indicators wherever possible to determine a common bankfull stage elevation.
 Where possible, calibrate field-determined bankfull stage elevation and corresponding bankfull channel dimensions to known recurrence interval discharges at gauge stations.
 Bankfull features are typically wider than the ordinary high water mark.
 Correctly identifying the bankfull channel dimensions is critical to the success of the geomorphic analog method.
 The design professional should pursue training in this area and use hydrologic data to verify bankfull dimensions are reasonable.

-Bankfull width: The surface width of the stream measured at bankfull.
-(See Figure 1 for an example of bankfull width on a small stream).
+Bankfull width (Wbkf): The surface width of the stream measured at bankfull.
+(See Figure 1-1 for an example of bankfull width on a small stream).

 Bankfull cross sectional area: The sum of products of unit width and depth at the bankfull stage elevation in a riffle cross section.

 Bankfull discharge: A frequently occurring peak flow whose stage represents the incipient point of flooding.
 The bankfull discharge is expressed as the momentary maximum of instantaneous peak flows rather than the mean daily discharge.
-It is often associated with a return period of 1-2 years, with an average of 1.5 years (Rosgen, 1996).
-(Note: return intervals for bankfull of up to 5 years have been found for some streams in the continental United States.
-Stream gaging is recommended if the designer desires confidence in the bankfull discharge return interval).
+It is often associated with a recurrence interval of 1-2 years, with an average of 1.5 years.
+(Rosgen, 1996).
+(Note: Recurrence intervals up to decades have been found for the bankfull discharge on some streams.
+(Edwards et al. 2019) Stream gaging is recommended if the designer desires confidence in the bankfull discharge return interval).

 Bankfull slope: The average slope through the bankfull indicators recorded at multiple locations along the longitudinal profile.
 The bankfull slope of a given reach should match the water surface slope measured between stable grade control features.
 See “Slope Ratio” term for more information on measuring the slope of a reference reach.